Thank you to Marie-Claire Archbold, an HI mom and valued CHI community member, for sharing her son James’ HI-Story with CHI.

 James wears a continuous glucose monitor and we see low blood sugars daily.
 James can even drop into the 30s a few times per month.
 We also see high 200s frequently.

-James is on the extension trial for a research protocol drug.
-He has received this drug in continuous micro doses for over three years (since he was two).
+James is participating in a clinical trial and is on an investigational drug.
+He has received this drug for over three years (since he was two).
 Before that, he depended on continuous dextrose through his g-tube, 24 hours per day.
 He learned to walk with a backpack on to carry his D20!

 We are thrilled he was able to transition away from continuous dextrose, for many reasons.
-We’re pleased that the research protocol drug works well for him and delivers with a small pump around his waist.
+We’re pleased that the investigational drug, which is delivered by a small pump that he carries in a belt around his waist, works well for him.
 Ditching the dextrose backpack allowed him to be more active and develop his hunger cues in a more developmentally typical way, without his belly being full of sugar water all the time.
 However, wearing a pump is still hard.
-The research protocol drug is inserted with a needle to the infusion site.
-However, the infusion site makes James feel itchy, and he inevitably scratches off the infusion site.
-We end up having to inject him at least once a day.

 We check our phones constantly to monitor James’ sugar while he is at school through the CGM follow app.
 We never leave the house without the following items, even for a short trip in the neighborhood: